Visualizing Project Plans with Charts

-Farline AI provides two powerful visualization formats for your project timelines: Mermaid Gantt charts and DayPilot interactive charts.
+Farline AI provides three visualization formats for your project plan timelines: Excalidraw hand-drawn charts (default), Mermaid text-based charts, and DayPilot interactive charts.

 Chart Formats

-Text-based Gantt charts perfect for documentation and sharing.
+Text-based project plan forecast charts perfect for documentation and sharing.

 Benefits: